Policies and Procedures

 A student financial account is established for each student at the time the student accepts an admission offer to the University.
 This account is used to record various student charges and payments.
 Each student is personally responsible for the proper settlement of his/her student financial account.

 Tuition and fees for all University students are due and payable prior to the beginning of each term.
-Due dates are published on the Registrar's Calendar and on the Student Accounts and University Receivables (Cashier) website.
-All students registering in the billing period for each term will receive a billing statement indicating the payment due date.
+Due dates are published on the Registrar's Calendar and on the Office of the University Cashier's website.
+All students registering in the billing period for each term will receive an electronic billing statement indicating the payment due date.
 Students choosing to register after the billing period must compute their tuition and fees based on the published rates and prepay or show proof of financial aid before being allowed to register.

 Students who leave the University with unpaid balances are subject to collections actions.
 These actions will begin with a letter reminding the student of the unpaid debt and encouraging immediate payment, payment arrangements or other action to resolve the debt and avoid additional actions.
 If the student fails to respond satisfactorily, a final letter will be sent, a late fee will apply and each month thereafter, interest will apply.
 Next steps include referral to the NC State Attorney General’s Office as practical, referral to collection agencies and litigation where appropriate.
 Additional actions will include pursuit through the NC State Offset Debt Collection Act (SODCA) and the NC State Employee Debt Collection Act (SEDCA), when applicable.